dschonholtz/Neuralink/README.md

     python3 python_play/BiGramCompressor/BigramModel.py test
     # The test command will build the bigram model and run one of the wav files through

+    ./eval.sh # in the root dir of the repo

 Or you can just look in the python notebooks

 If you want to visualize the uml diagrams explaining the bigram compressor